-If Exclusionary Consequences are imposed, students will have fair due process that includes an opportunity to appeal (see information on due process below, pages 6-7 see Policy JK and accompanying regulations).
+If Exclusionary Consequences are imposed, students will have fair due process that includes an opportunity to appeal (see information on due process below, pages 6-7).
 For all offenses, disciplinary consequences must be paired with meaningful instruction and supportive guidance (e.g. constructive feedback and re-teaching) so students are offered an opportunity to learn from their behavior and, where possible, an opportunity to continue to participate in the school community.
 School Safety personnel will not participate in discipline decisions occurring after an incident.
 This in no way prohibits School Safety involvement during or immediately after an incident to protect student, staff, or visitor safety.